The Californian Ideology

 "The Californian Ideology" is a 1995 essay by English media theorists Richard Barbrook and Andy Cameron of the University of Westminster.
-Barbrook describes it as a "critique of dotcom neoliberalism".
+Barbrook calls it a "critique of dotcom neoliberalism".
 In the essay, Barbrook and Cameron argue that the rise of networking technologies in Silicon Valley in the 1990s was linked to American neoliberalism and a paradoxical hybridization of beliefs from the political left and right in the form of hopeful technological determinism.

-The original essay was published in Mute magazine in 1995 and later appeared on the nettime Internet mailing list for debate.
-A final version was published in Science as Culture in 1996.
-The critique has since been revised in several different versions and languages.
+The essay was published in Mute magazine in 1995 and later appeared on the nettime Internet mailing list.
+A revised version was published in Science as Culture in 1996.
+The essay has since been further revised and translated.

-Andrew Leonard of Salon called Barbrook & Cameron's work "one of the most penetrating critiques of neo-conservative digital hypesterism yet published."
+Andrew Leonard of Salon called the essay "one of the most penetrating critiques of neo-conservative digital hypesterism yet published".
+In contrast, Wired magazine publisher and Californian Louis Rossetto wrote that the essay showed "profound ignorance of economics".

 Critique

 During the 1990s, members of the entrepreneurial class in the information technology industry in Silicon Valley vocally promoted an ideology that combined the ideas of Marshall McLuhan with elements of radical individualism, libertarianism, and neoliberal economics, using publications like Wired magazine to promulgate their ideas.
-This ideology mixed New Left and New Right beliefs together based on their shared interest in anti-statism, the counterculture of the 1960s, and techno-utopianism.
+This ideology mixed New Left and New Right beliefs based on their shared interest in anti-statism, the counterculture of the 1960s, and techno-utopianism.

 Proponents believed that in a post-industrial, post-capitalist, knowledge-based economy, the exploitation of information and knowledge would drive growth and wealth creation while diminishing the older power structures of the state in favor of connected individuals in virtual communities.

-Critics contend that the Californian Ideology has strengthened the power of corporations over the individual and has increased social stratification, and remains distinctly Americentric.
-Barbrook argues that members of the digerati who adhere to the Californian Ideology, embrace a form of reactionary modernism.
-According to Barbrook, "American neo-liberalism seems to have successfully achieved the contradictory aims of reactionary modernism: economic progress and social immobility.
+Critics contend that the Californian Ideology strengthens corporations' power over the individual, increases social stratification, and is distinctly Americentric.
+Barbrook argues that members of the digerati who adhere to the Californian Ideology embrace a form of reactionary modernism.
+According to him, "American neo-liberalism seems to have successfully achieved the contradictory aims of reactionary modernism: economic progress and social immobility.
 Because the long-term goal of liberating everyone will never be reached, the short-term rule of the digerati can last forever."

 Influences

-According to Fred Turner, sociologist Thomas Streeter of the University of Vermont notes that the Californian Ideology appeared as part of a pattern of Romantic individualism with Stewart Brand as a key influence.
-Adam Curtis connects the origins of the Californian Ideology to the Objectivist philosophy of Ayn Rand.
+Sociologist Thomas Streeter of the University of Vermont has said that the Californian Ideology appeared as part of a pattern of Romantic individualism with Stewart Brand as a key influence.
+Adam Curtis connects the Californian Ideology's origins to Ayn Rand's philosophy of Objectivism.